 Ryan and Andrea have been on the board from the very beginning in 2010.
 Ryan has a Bachelor of Arts in Biblical Studies with a Pastoral Emphasis from Montana Bible College and a Master of Arts in Biblical and Theological Studies from Western Seminary in Portland, Oregon.
 Ryan and Andrea served in pastoral ministry for 8 years before Ryan was hired full time at Montana Bible College – where he is now president.
 In addition to Ryan teaching several Bible Exposition classes, Homiletics, and Peacemaking, among other things, Ryan and Andrea co-teach the Family Development class.
 They both have several years of experience counseling teenagers, couples (both pre-marital, and marital), and they have worked with victims of sexual and physical abuse.
 Ryan also has experience mediating conflicts.
 Because they know very little about horses, they are content to be on the board and available for intensive counseling outside of BYR.
 They joined the board of Breakaway Youth Ranch because they love to watch God grow small ministries.
 Their family (they have two kids, Gracie and Caleb) enjoys Hunting, hiking, cooking, sewing, poetry, piano and basketball.
 Have fun guessing who likes what!

 Scott loves to be outside enjoying God’s creation — whether he is hunting, biking, rafting, running, spending time with friends, working, or serving others.
 He has spent some time around horses — helping friends train and work them.
 Consequently, when he heard about BYR from one of our Mentors, he thought it sounded like an interesting place to serve.
-Scott has previously worked with teens through a program called Younglife, and works with our Thursday night Mustangs program as Mentor, Bible teacher and friend.
+Scott has previously worked with teens through Younglife, and now works with our Thursday night Mustangs program as Mentor, Bible teacher and friend.
+He is also a Thrive CAP mentor in the Bozeman School District.
 Scott holds a Bachelor degree in Construction Engineering Technology from Montana State University, Bozeman.
-He is currently employed by Langlas and Associates as a project engineer.
+He is currently employed by Archer Construction as a Project Manager / Superintendent.
 Scott is also involved with his church and has enjoyed occasional opportunities to lead small group Bible studies.